 Caring for Dairy Cows: Milk and Antibiotics from a Veterinarian’s Point of View

 Caring for their cows and producing high-quality milk are two top priorities for dairy farmers.
 Animal care plans, safety protocols and training programs are just some of the steps in place on dairy farms to ensure the milk produced is both wholesome and safe for us to drink.
 Dairy veterinarians play an important role in these steps, working with farmers and their employees to provide the best care possible for the cows, so, in turn, the cows can provide the best milk possible.
-We recently met with Dr. Jill Brester, a dairy veterinarian at Michigan State University College of Veterinary Medicine who works full time on a Michigan dairy farm and helps train the next generation of dairy veterinarians, to answer some common questions about animal care, the use of antibiotics on dairy farms, and milk safety.
+We recently met with Dr. Jill Brester, a dairy veterinarian at Michigan State University College of Veterinary Medicine and mother of two boys who works full time on a Michigan dairy farm and helps train the next generation of dairy veterinarians, to answer some common questions about animal care, the use of antibiotics on dairy farms, and milk safety.